awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

    1. Uninstall the EC2Config service\.
 For more information, see [Stopping, Restarting, Deleting, or Uninstalling EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.

    1. Install the EC2Launch service\.
-For more information, see [Installing the Latest Version of EC2Launch](ec2launch-download.md)\.
+For more information, see [Installing the latest version of EC2Launch](ec2launch-download.md)\.

    1. Install the AWS Systems Manager SSM Agent\.
 For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.